FSEmbedded/releases-fus/README.txt

 Documentation
 -------------

-- Update to version 1.8 of FSiMX8MM_FirstSteps_eng.pdf
+- Initial version 1.0 of FSiMX93_FirstSteps_eng.pdf
 - Update to version 0.20 of LinuxOnFSBoards_eng.pdf

 Please download the hardware documentation directly from our website.